AmirulShyakir/LensLease/README.md

 - [x] Cancel booking as user (only for PENDING AND CONFIRMED) //Amirul
 - [x] Cards for services in myServices.xhtml //Jun Wei
 - [x] addNewService page or modal //Jun Wei / Leeann
-- [ ] search function in myServices.xhtml and myBookings.xhtml... can scrap? //Leeann
 - [ ] addNewService should have some basic input validation so user cannot create an empty service
 - [ ] addPortfolio should have some basic input validation so user cannot create an invalid portfolio link